cysouw/diathesis/text/c03_summaryDia.md

 ### *Aktionsfokus* {#sec:summary-aktionsfokus}

-The ~~Aktionsfokus~~ (full discussion in [@sec:adverbial-action-focus]) is a widespread diathesis in which object arguments can be left out to put the focus on the action of the verb itselft.
-For example, a transitive verb like *lesen* 'to read' [@next a] can be used without an object as an answer to the question 'what is she doing right now?' [@next b].
-Such dropped objects are even more widespread in combination with manner adverbials [@next c].
+The ~~Aktionsfokus~~ (full discussion in [@sec:adverbial-action-focus]) is another diathesis in which object arguments can be left out to put the focus on the action of the verb itself, but only when also adding an adverbial to the sentence.
+For example, a transitive verb like *sehen* 'to see' [@next a] cannot be used without an object [@next b].
+The occurrence of dropped objects is only possible in combination with an adverbial specification [@next c].
+The effect of such a diathesis is that the focus of the utterance is put on the manner in which the action is performed.

 ::: ex
 a.
-Sie liest ein Buch.
+Ich sehe das Haus.
-b. ^^?^ Sie liest.
+b. ^* Ich sehe.
 c.
-Sie liest gerne
+Ich sehe gut.
 :::

 ### *Endoreflexiv* {#sec:summary-endoreflexiv}